Starting a Business? A Plan Beats Passion Every Time

 About the author

-Lisa Murphy FCIPD is the founder and CEO of Limelite HR & Learning, a multi-award winning HR and learning consultancy based in Worcestershire.
-An award-winning HR and leadership expert and Fellow of the CIPD, Lisa specialises in strategic HR, inclusion and organisational development.
-She’s passionate about helping organisations build amazing places to work.
+Lisa Murphy FCIPD, CEO and Founder of Limelite HR & Learning.
+Lisa is a multi-award winning HR and leadership expert and Fellow of the CIPD, specialising in strategic HR, inclusion and organisational development.
 Connect with Lisa on LinkedIn.

 Explore related insights

-1. Employment Rights Article
+1. Article

 Read Article